-CAPITAL IMPROVEMENTS PROGRAM. Α schedule comprehensive for planning community's capital expenditures.
+Capital IMPROVEMENTS PROGRAM. Α comprehensive schedule planning for community's capital expenditures.
 It coordinates community planning, fiscal capacity, and physical development.
 While all of a community's needs should be identified in the program, there should also be a set of criteria that prioritizes expenditures.
 A capital program is a plan for capital expenditures that extends four years beyond the capital budget and is updated yearly.